 When we meet with clients who come in looking to file their personal tax returns, the first thing we check with every individual is what items are applicable to their tax situation and that they have the documentation to be able to apply those items on the return.
 It’s important to realize that tax returns are personalized and depending on your individual circumstances you will be able to claim different things on your tax return.
 The following are some important items to keep in mind when you go to your accountant to prepare your tax return.

 While it’s not required, we generally recommend that our clients bring in a previous years’ tax return to act as a reference.
 An important part of the process is consistency.
 We need to match the personal information or notify the CRA if there are any changes from the information provided in previous years.
 Making sure that your personal tax returns are consistent is an important step to ensure that you don’t raise any red flags for auditors.
 Large variations in the expenses and revenues from year to year raise suspicions from year to year so it is important that your personal tax preparer or accountant is thorough to capture all of the revenues and expenses possible.

 The first thing that any tax preparer will require is your personal information:

 - Phone number

 - Social Insurance Number

 These items form the basic information to identify you with the CRA.
-If you are in a common law relationship or are married to another person the information above will be required for your spouse.
+If you are in a common-law relationship or are married to another person the information above will be required for your spouse.

 If you process your income tax return separately from your spouse you will need to have the income information for your spouse, as certain taxable benefits and calculations are based on your household income.
-The items mentioned above also applies to any of your children 18 or under.
+The items mentioned above also apply to any of your children 18 or under.